shiiion/steinsgate_textractor/README.md

 mages_charset.bin is in the same directory as the executable.
 It will print any new text bubbles to console, and will print e-mail sender, subject, and body upon opening said e-mail.
 For s;g0 it prints the full conversation to console.

-If you are playing the Japanese version from Steam and the text being output isn't correct, swap mages_charset.bin for mages_charset_steam.bin (make sure that mages_charset_steam.bin is renamed to mages_charset.bin).
-To play Linear Bounded Phenogram or Darling's Embrace, rename the respective charset to mages_charset.bin.
+Depending on the version you are playing, you will need to swap out the character set (mages_charset.bin) for the correct one.
+The actively used charset is whichever charset file is named `mages_charset.bin`, so swapping out a different version only involves renaming the desired charset file to `mages_charset.bin`

+- Japanese steam version of Steins;Gate and Steins;Gate 0: rename `mages_charset_steam.bin` to `mages_charset.bin`
+- Japanese steam version of Steins;Gate Linear Bounded Phenogram: rename `mages_charset_lbp.bin` to `mages_charset.bin`
+- Japanese steam version of Steins;Gate My Darling's Embrace: rename `mages_charset_darling.bin` to `mages_charset.bin`

+Otherwise, do not touch any of the `mages_charset.bin` files.
 > Make sure to close and reopen after closing the game, as it doesn't reopen on its own.
 ### Sample Images
 It's self-explanatory.